SpenceKonde/DxCore/README.md

 If a watch crystal is installed, there is an option to "Auto-tune" the internal oscillator based on that, though the improvement is small except at extreme temperatures due to the granularity of the tuning.
 Note that this does not allow generation of clock speeds not natively supported.
 The tuning is based on the intermediate 1 MHz frequency from which all others are derived.

-The DU - assuming it ever exists in the form presented in the briefly available product brief, will likely be similar to the other Dx parts.
+The DU will likely be similar to the other Dx parts.
 It is highly likely - though not certain, they've been doing more with multiple clock domains on these recent parts - that only a limited number of speeds will be compatible with USB.
 Because all indications are that it has made great sacrifices in exchange for the USB, and hence would not be likely to see use in non-USB applications, chances are that we will only offer support for USB-compatible speeds, because if you aren't using USB, the other parts in the Dx-series would be more appropriate and effective.

 `*` Speeds over 32 MHz prevent the OPAMP settling time from being set correctly.
 `**` Speeds of 40 MHz may or may not be achievable on I-spec parts at room temperature.
 Try to get E-spec parts if you plan to overclock, especially that much